History of Mauritius in Timeline

 November 2019: National Assembly Election held

-The most recent National Assembly Election was held on November 7, 2019, in all the 20 mainland constituencies, and in the constituency covering the island of Rodrigues.
+On 7 November 2019, the most recent National Assembly Election was held in all the 20 mainland constituencies, and in the constituency covering the island of Rodrigues.

-Prithvirajsing Roopun has served as the incumbent president since December 2019.
+Since December 2019, Prithvirajsing Roopun has served as the incumbent president of Mauritius.

 According to the 2019 Economic Freedom of the World report, Mauritius is ranked as having the 9th most free economy in the world.

-According to the World Bank in 2019, Mauritius is classified as a high-income economy.
+According to the World Bank in 2019, Mauritius has a high-income economy.

-As of 2019, the four public universities and several other technical institutes and higher education colleges are tuition-free for students.
+As of 2019, the four public universities and several other technical institutes and higher education colleges are tuition-free for students in Mauritius.

 2019: Indian Ocean Island Games